 Comparing the Distilled Tokenizers

 Each model ships its own tokenizer.
-Load all three and compare how they split the same sentence:
+We load all three and compare how they split the same sentence:

 from transformers import AutoTokenizer